open-stage/blender-dmx-web/content/docs/issues.md

 #### Seeing Blender error messages.

-Best way to see errors is to open a terminal of your computer and start Blender form the command line.
+Best way to see errors is to observe Blender's console output.

+If you are on Windows, open the system console via Blender - menu - Window - Open System Console.
+If you are on other systems, run Blender from the terminal, to see the messages: open a terminal app of your computer and start Blender form the command line.
 Yo will then see all details and errors being printed into the terminal.
 One can also see details and errors in the error logs (see [Logging](#logging) below and in the [docs](../setup/#logging).

 #### Direct editing of fixtures and their properties